Time Series Alignment with Global Invariances: Introduction

-There exists many frameworks to register different spaces under some classes of invariance.
-In the shape analysis community, matching objects under rigid transformations is a widely-studied problem.
-Iterative Closest Point (ICP,~\citet{CHEN1992145}) is a standard algorithm for such a task.
-It acts by alternating two simple steps: (i) matching points using nearest neighbor search and (ii) registering shapes together based on the obtained matches, which is known as the orthogonal Procrustes problem and has a closed form solution~\cite{Goodall:1991}.
-An extension of this algorithm presented in~\citet{alvarez2018towards} uses optimal transport to match points at the first step, and it has been recently adapted to tree objects by considering a dedicated invariance class for the registration step~\cite{alvarez2019unsupervised}.
+There exist many frameworks to register different spaces under some classes of invariance.
+In the shape analysis community, matching objects under rigid transformations is a widely studied problem.
+Iterative Closest Point (ICP,~\citealt{CHEN1992145}) is a standard algorithm for such a task.
+It acts by alternating two simple steps: (i) matching points using nearest neighbor search and (ii) registering shapes together based on the obtained matches, which is known as the orthogonal Procrustes problem that has a closed form solution~\citep{Goodall:1991}.
+This idea is further explored in~\citet{cohen1999earth,alvarez2018towards}, where optimal transport is used to match points in the first step, and a recent extension to objects with a hierarchical structure has been introduced in~\citet{alvarez2019unsupervised} that considers a dedicated invariance class for the registration step.